r-lib/waldo/README.md

     <img src="man/figures/README/unnamed-chunk-7.svg" width="100%" />

-  - And if there’s still not enough room for that, the each element is given its own line:
+  - And if there’s still not enough room for side-by-side, the each element is given its own line:

     ``` asciicast
     options(width = 10)